 Description of the Study Area:

 Clear Creek has a long history of gravel mining, landfills, and industrial practices.
 The land uses along this corridor supports a mixture of established neighborhoods and industrial uses.
 Vegetation lines both sides of the creek and screens the industrial surroundings.

 The study area covers both banks of Clear Creek roughly between Sheridan Blvd and Wadsworth Boulevard.
 The Corridor Plan will evaluate the creek, existing public land and adjacent trails for:

 - Better trail connectivity

 - Animal habitat improvements

-The project team has identified three open space areas or “opportunity sites” within the study area for further open space design development.
+The project team has identified open space areas or “opportunity sites” within the study area for further open space design development.

 Opportunity Site #1: 52nd and Marshall Trail Connection (at the intersection of 52nd Avenue, Marshall Street and Clear Creek)